Currently being updated for 2023-24

-Having the HPV vaccine is important to prevent a range of cancers and genital warts.
+Having the human papillomavirus (HPV) vaccine is important to prevent a range of cancers and genital warts.
 Getting the vaccine now protects you against future risks.

 On this page

 HPV is a very common virus which usually has no symptoms.
-More than 70% of unvaccinated people will get it at some point in their life.
+More than 70% of people who haven’t had the HPV vaccine will get HPV at some point in their life.

 Most people who become infected with HPV clear the virus from their body, but others may develop a range of cancers in later life caused by the HPV virus.

 HPV is usually spread through intimate sexual contact.
 Condoms don't provide complete protection.
 Some people may also develop genital warts, which can sometimes be difficult to treat.